SiIvaGunner-Database/Rip-Template-Generator/README.md

 ### HTML Embedding

-This application can be embedded into web pages using the iframe element.
+The application can be embedded into web pages using the iframe element.
+However, the YouTube API key will only work on whitelisted domains.
+If you'd like to add a site to the whitelist, reach out to me (Aidan) and I can get it added.

 ```
 <iframe id="templateGenerator"